drmmya/OpenVPN-OpenConnect-V2rayInstaller/README.md

-# VPN PRO Admin Installer — fixed version
+# VPN PRO Admin Installer

 Run from the extracted folder on a clean Ubuntu/Debian VPS: